bootphon/seshat/docs/source/install.rst

 If you go back to the `<http://localhost:5000/>`_ page, you should now be able to login with the supplied username and password.
 At this point, your installation of Seshat is fully usable, albeit not very practical.

+You can drop corpus files in the default ``server/corpora/`` folder for Seshat to use for annotation.
+Be sure to comply with the :any:`corpus`.

 Having Seshat as a Daemon
 -------------------------